Geology of Mars: Equatorial canyon system

 Viking Orbiter 1 view image of Valles Marineris.

 Near the equator in the western hemisphere lies an immense system of deep, interconnected canyons and troughs collectively known as the Valles Marineris.
 The canyon system extends eastward from Tharsis for a length of over 4,000 km, nearly a quarter of the planet's circumference.
 If placed on Earth, Valles Marineris would span the width of North America.
 In places, the canyons are up to 300 km wide and 10 km deep.
 Often compared to Earth's Grand Canyon, the Valles Marineris has a very different origin than its tinier, so-called counterpart on Earth.
 The Grand Canyon is largely a product of water erosion.
-The Martian equatorial canyons were of tectonic origin, i.e. they were formed mostly by faulting.
+The Martian equatorial canyons are of tectonic origin, i.e. they were formed mostly by faulting.
 They could be similar to the East African Rift valleys.
 The canyons represent the surface expression of a powerful extensional strain in the Martian crust, probably due to loading from the Tharsis bulge.